fakefred/ascim/README.md

 ### ASCIM Draw

-With ASCIM you can make in-place modifications with an ASCIM Image.
+With ASCIMDraw you can make in-place modifications with an ASCIM Image.
 An ASCIMDraw object takes a (reference to) an ASCIM object as its argument.

 Code example: